The anaesthesia team

 Operating department practitioners (ODP)

 These staff have done a two-year training course or a degree to learn to help the anaesthetist and the surgeon and to provide care in the recovery room.

 Theatre nurses have completed full general-nursing training.
 They have chosen to specialise in theatre work.
 An extra six-month training course in anaesthetics allows them to work as an anaesthetic assistant.

 There may be staff in training in the theatre.
 They can only take part in your care if carefully supervised and with your permission.

 Physicians’ assistant (anaesthesia) [PA(A)s] were introduced in 2004.
 In July 2019 PA(A)s formally changed their name to Anaesthesia Associates (AAs), recognising their role within the anaesthesia team and also within medical associate professions.
 AAs are trained healthcare professionals who are members of the multidisciplinary anaesthetic team in some hospitals.
 This leaflet explains who they are, how they are trained and where you may meet them in your hospital.

 How are AAs trained?

-AAs hold either a science degree or have training and experience as a healthcare professional.
-They then follow a two-year course to gain a national diploma in the practice of anaesthesia.
+In order to commence an AA training programme, AAs are required to hold a biomedical/biological science degree, or to have a minimum of three years experience as a Registered Healthcare Professional (such as a Nurse or Operating Department Practitioner).
+They are then required to successfully complete a two-year postgraduate training programme.
 During this time they are trained by consultant anaesthetists, who are fully qualified doctors with specialist training in anaesthesia.
-AA training is mostly within a hospital.
+AA training is based within a hospital.
 They work alongside consultant anaesthetists who continually support and assess them.
-The diploma is university-based and recognised by the Royal College of Anaesthetists.
+The qualification (either a postgraduate diploma or MSc) is university-based and recognised by the Royal College of Anaesthetists.

 How do AAs contribute to the anaesthesia team?